saperio/lightflow/README.md

 	data: any;
 }
 ```
-`.then` take one or more tasks (with optional contexts).
+`.then` adds one or more tasks (with optional contexts) to the chain.
 If first task is a string, then other parameters are ignored and this step used as label.
 Else all the tasks run in parallel, their output data objects are merged and passed to the next step.
 Each task can be function or another Lightflow instance.

-Adds a task to a chain.
-Task function params:
+Task function will receive single parameter with this fields:
 - `next` - function to be called, when task is finished.
 Can take data for the next task.
 - `error` - function to be called, when error occurred.
 You can pass error object to it.
+- `count` - function, can be used to indicate how many times task assume to call `next` before flow marks this task as complete.
+If not called - `.then` will accept only one `next` call and ignore results from the others.
 - `data` - data object from previous task.

 Example: